xzhangxa/profiling-summary/README.md

 TBD.

+## General-purpose tools

+This page [General-purpose Tools](./general_purpose_tools.md) summaries some tracing/profiling tools.
+It's not a complete list, however it tries to be a quick start for choosing a tool to use.

+Before check which general-purpose tool to use, it's recommanded to read the [Background](#background) section first, especially the [Event Sources](./event_sources.md) page to know what tracing sources you can use.
+Because eventually the data are from them and any general-purpose tool depends on your setting to trace from some sources.

 ## Single-purpose tools and procfs/sysfs files for quick check

 Many single-purpose cmdline tools are available for profiling/tracing.
 Also some simple virtual files of procfs/sysfs can be read directly.
 Here lists some of them by target categories.